rpm-software-management/dnf/doc/command_ref.rst

     Removes old installonly packages, keeping only latest versions and version of running kernel.

     There are also a few specific remove commands ``remove-n``, ``remove-na`` and ``remove-nevra`` that allow the specification of an exact argument in the NEVRA format.
+As a consequence, <spec>
+    will be not matched with provides and file provides.

 Remove Examples
 ---------------